chrisfishwood/mix_test_umbrella/README.md

 `mix test`

-The api app will pass, the web app will fail with "database "web\_test" does not exist".
+The api project will pass, the web project will fail with "database "web\_test" does not exist".